J-Schaefer/veml6040/README.md

 Library for RGBW color sensor on PSOC 5LP

 ## General stuff
-This example program is written with PSOC Creator.
+This example program is written with PSOC Creator 4.1.
 The hardware used is:
 - CY8CKIT-059 PSOC 5LP Prototyping Kit
 - VEML6040: RGBW color sensor with I2C interface
-- standard LCD
+- standard LCD display

 Warning: Be careful, when you program the PSOC.
 Always disconnect the PSOC from the sensor while programming.
 The sensor can only stand up to 3.6 V, so the 5 V from the USB connection could kill it.